rtfmcorp/asylamba-docker/README.md

 git clone git@github.com:rtfmcorp/asylamba-game.git
 ```

-You can access the game with `127.0.0.1` in your browser.
+You can access the game with the hostname `https://local.asylamba.com`.

-If you want to use hostnames, the default ones are `http://game.asylamba.local` and `http://asylamba.local`.

 To enable it on your computer and access it with your browser, you must add these lines to your `hosts` file :

 ```
-127.0.0.1 game.asylamba.local
-127.0.0.1 asylamba.local
+127.0.0.1 local.asylamba.com
 ```

 This file is located in `C:\Windows\System32\drivers\etc\hosts` on Windows and `/etc/hosts` on Linux.